 Arriving Home

-In early 2020, I came back to myself through writing after experiencing the loss of our first pregnancy.
-It was then that I understood the shifting identity that comes with motherhood can plant itself within someone far before the physical act of caring for a child may begin.
+What I found myself worrying about often in the years before becoming a mother was that the demands of motherhood would draw me far away from the person I had always been.
+Then, in early 2020, after the loss of our first pregnancy, I learned the shifting identity that comes with motherhood can plant itself within someone far before the physical act of caring for a child may begin.

 photo credit: Katie Kopan